 If you want to ship ammo, you unfortunately won’t have as many carriers to choose from.
 Ammunition is actually on the list of items the US Postal Service prohibits for shipment.
 USPS prohibits the shipment of ammo both domestically and internationally.
 Therefore, you’ll need to use another carrier such as UPS or FedEx if you wish to ship ammunition.

-Guns and ammo enthusiasts tend to choose UPS for shipping ammunition.
-FedEx also allows you to ship ammo and has similar policies, but UPS has more experience with firearms and ammo.
-In fact, they handle all the shipments for guns ordered off the National Rifle Association’s website.
+Guns and ammo enthusiasts tend to choose UPS for shipping ammunition legally.
+FedEx also allows you to ship ammo and has similar policies, but sometimes they have been known to deny shippers who want to send out ammo.
+UPS simply has more experience with firearms and ammo, and the ease of their shipping process proves it.

 Properly Packaging Ammunition